pylint-dev/astroid/doc/source/inference.rst

 How does it work ?
 ------------------

-.. todo :: double chek this :func:`infer` is monkey-patched point
+.. todo :: double check this :func:`infer` is monkey-patched point

 The :meth:`NodeNG.infer` method either delegates the actual inference to the instance specific method :meth:`NodeNG._explicit_inference`